CloudSnapManage/BookVerse/README.md

     pnpm install
     ```

-3.  **Set up environment variables:**
+3.  **Set up environment variables (Optional):**

     Create a `.env` file in the root of the project.
 To enable movie and K-Drama search, you will need a TMDb API key.
+You can also add the key via the in-app Settings dialog after running the application.

     You can get a free API key by creating an account on [The Movie Database (TMDb)](https://www.themoviedb.org/signup).